KAfable/Endorkment/WebCore/Practice/Concepts.md

 - Bypass links: table of contents that let those with screenreaders jump to the correct area
 - Accordions: Drop down menu that expands or contracts, progressively disclose portions of content to user
+- Dialogs, Tabs, Combobox, Checkbox, Carousel, etc.

+## State Management

+- Redux

+## Client-side App Security

+- don't set innerHTMl, avoid it

+## Automated Testing

+## Asynchronous Patterns

+- originally started with writing multiple callbacks with a lot of nested `if` statements -
+- `async` the function
+- `await` the logic that is dependent on others

+## Code Organization and Readability

+## Data Validation

+## Microservices (When and why to use various backend technology)

+## Data Persistence

+## Error Handling

+## Security First Mindset